MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/path-markup-syntax.md

 `C 100,200 200,400 300,200` is an example of a valid cubic Bezier curve command.

+For information about creating a cubic Bezier curve as a `PathGeometry` object, see [Create a BezierSegment](geometries.md#create-a-beziersegment).

 ### Quadratic Bezier curve command

 The quadratic Bezier curve command creates a quadratic Bezier curve between the current point and the specified end point by using the specified control point.
 The syntax for this command is: `Q` *controlPoint* *endPoint* or `q` *controlPoint* *endPoint*.